jackericson98/vorpy/README.md

 ## Usage (Jupyter Notebook)

+1. Download the repository and move to the main vorpy directory in a shell or command prompt
+2. Install the requirements (see prerequisites section)
-1. Import the system object and other helpful functions
+2. Import the system object and other helpful functions
    ```
    from System.system import *
    ```